OutbreakCA/pdsnd_github/README.md

 ### Description
-A project designed to analyse bikeshare data across a series of CSV files using python and provide a way for users to filter data using the command prompt
+A project designed to analyse bikeshare data across a series of CSV files using python and provide a way for users to filter data using the command prompt. csv files not included.

 ### Files used
 bikeshare_2.py